 Scale - Scales the size of the logo.
-Use the slider to change this value.
+Use the slider or text entry field to change this value.
 A value of 1.0 uses the full size for the image, values below 1.0 make the image smaller, and values greater than 1.0 make the image larger.